-- developing measurable objectives to achieve diversity in the composition of the Board, senior executives and workforce generally in accordance with the Company's Diversity, Equity and Inclusion Policy; and - monitoring, reviewing and reporting to the Board on the Company's performance in respect of diversity and inclusion in accordance with the Company's Diversity, Equity and Inclusion Policy.
+- developing measurable objectives to achieve diversity in the composition of the Board, senior executives, and workforce generally in accordance with the Company's Diversity, Equity, and Inclusion Policy; and - monitoring, reviewing, and reporting to the Board on the Company's performance in respect of diversity and inclusion in accordance with the Company's Diversity, Equity, and Inclusion Policy.

-The People and Culture Committee recommended, and the Board agreed, to establish the gender diversity target of not less than 30% females in the composition of the Board, senior executives and the Company's workforce generally.
+The Company has a gender diversity target of not less than 30% females in the composition of the Board, senior executives, and the Company's workforce.

-Initiatives to ensure these targets are achieved, management is required to regularly report diversity statistics to the People and Culture committee
+Initiatives to ensure these targets are achieved, management is required to regularly report diversity statistics to the People and Culture committee.

-A snapshot of the gender diversity levels in the Group, as at 30 June 2023, is set out below at Table 4.
+A snapshot of the gender diversity levels in the Group, as at 30 June 2024, is set out below in Table 4.